Street Road

 Anyone with a connection to this territory was invited to participate, and was asked these prompts: Do you have an object that has pride of place in your home?
 Maybe a special photograph, a favorite painting, a keepsake, a trophy, or something completely unexpected?

 The areas surrounding Street Road and their constitutive communities (immediately including Eastern Lancaster and Western Chester Counties in Pennsylvania) are often not included in arts and cultural mappings.
-This project seeks to explore this situation and to consider the situation of arts and culture gaps in geographies, particularly with respect to interstitial areas such as our own.
+This project seeks to explore this situation and to consider arts and culture gaps in geographies generally, particularly with respect to interstitial areas such as our own.

 This exhibition, following on from and expanding our 2016 project 7000 acres: a residents' history of Londonderry Township is by residents of 'our area': it takes in objects important to people in our surrounding communities.
 What has pride of place for us, as individuals, and collectively, and how can this help us to think about place and our relationships in it?
 To think through these questions, the project centers Street Road and our location, Cochranville, PA, and takes in a ‘place’ of 7 million acres (a radius of about 59 miles), expanding and our practice of highlighting the complex material culture of 'here'.
 With this partially arbitrary mapping, major cities in our region fall at the periphery, and we continue to consider the questions: what makes up our region?, any region?, and what is our place in it?